Gering wins thriller over Chase County

 Gering coach Steve Land said this was a team effort against a quality opponent.

-What won the game for the Bulldogs was that they did the little things, everyone hit shots when they needed to as well as make the right passes and hit the floor going for loose balls.
+What won the game for the Bulldogs was that they did the little things; everyone hit shots when they needed to as well as made the right passes and hit the floor going for loose balls.
 It was the fourth quarter that saw the biggest adjustment by the Bulldogs as Gering outscored Chase County 14-6 with a tenacious defensive effort.

-The out-of-bounds play that Land is talking about came in the fourth quarter that gave the Bulldogs their first lead since early in the game.
+The out-of-bounds play that Land spoke came in the fourth quarter that gave the Bulldogs their first lead since early in the game.
 That inbounds play was because of the way the Bulldogs were playing as a unit.

 Early on, it looked as if the Longhorns were going to run away with the game as they led 17-7 after one period when McNair hit a half-court shot at the buzzer.
 Chase County built off that and led 24-9.
 It was the timeout that Land called that was the difference as the Bulldogs went on a 9-0 run to slice the deficit to 24-18 on buckets by Todd and Nevaeh Hrasky, and an old-fashioned play by Winkler.
 Gering trailed at halftime 29-22.